SPGP: Structure Prototype Guided Graph Pooling: Related Works

 \subsection{Graph Neural Networks}

 Recently, various GNNs have been proposed to compensate for the shortcomings of graph representation learning through matrix factorization~\cite{ou2016asymmetric} or random walk~\cite{grover2016node2vec}.
 These GNNs can be categorized into two domains: spectral and spatial.
 Spectral methods generally utilize graph Fourier transform with approximations for handling large graphs~\cite{defferrard2016convolutional,kipf2016semi}.
-Spatial methods, on the other hand, focus on the spatial relationship of nodes, such as the convolution of an image.
-The main idea is a \textit{message passing} algorithm in which a node iteratively aggregates the node's neighborhood information and updates its information.
+The early proposed GCN~\cite{kipf2016semi} bridges the gap between "spatial" and "spectral"-based methods, due to its convolutional form can be seen as a first-order approximation of ChebNet~\cite{defferrard2016convolutional}.
+GIN~\cite{xu2018powerful} provides a theoretical proof of the best way to propagate and aggregate information and adds a linear mapping of propagated information and its own information to GCN, which enhances the learning power of graph neural networks.
+GAT~\cite{velivckovic2018graph} proposes a new way to learn the contributions of k-hop local neighborhood nodes to the target node and obtains good performance in graph benchmark tasks.
+There are also many approaches that try diverse aggregation approaches to explore more effective strategies, such as graphSage~\cite{hamilton2017inductive}, which aggregates neighborhood information by randomly sampling local neighborhood nodes and uses different methods (mean, lstm, gcn, pool) to obtain a more effective map neural network architecture.